sharetribe/flex-docs/src/docs/references/page-schema/index.md

           "minLength": 1
         },
         "href": {
+          "_errors": {
+            "pattern": "This field should not include protocol like https."
+          },
           "description": "Include only the path after your domain.
-For example, if you want to link to your About page, use /p/about.", "title": "Internal link address",
+For example, if you want to link to your About page, use \"/p/about\", or if you want to link to your landing page, use \"/\".", "title": "Internal link address",
           "type": "string",
           "examples": [